zeeshanali/Online-Help/docs/Upgrade_Guide/Upgrade_EE-2.4-el6_to_LU-LTS-el7.md

     systemctl enable chroma-agent
     ```

-1. Start the Lustre\* kernel modules (the Intel® Manager for Lustre\* `ocf:chroma:Target` resource agent expects the Lustre\* kernel modules to be loaded, or it will abort):
+1. Start the Lustre\* kernel modules (the Integrated Manager for Lustre\* `ocf:chroma:Target` resource agent expects the Lustre\* kernel modules to be loaded, or it will abort):

     ```bash
     modprobe lustre